BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 The dosages in Table 1 have generally proved satisfactory and are recommended as a guide for use in the average adult.
 These dosages should be reduced for elderly or debilitated patients.
 Until further experience is gained, Bupivacaine Hydrochloride is not recommended for pediatric patients younger than 12 years.
 Bupivacaine Hydrochloride is contraindicated for obstetrical paracervical blocks, and is not recommended for intravenous regional anesthesia (Bier Block).

 Use in Epidural Anesthesia: During epidural administration of Bupivacaine Hydrochloride, 0.5% and 0.75% solutions should be administered in incremental doses of 3 mL to 5 mL with sufficient time between doses to detect toxic manifestations of unintentional intravascular or intrathecal injection.
 In obstetrics, only the 0.5% and 0.25% concentrations should be used; incremental doses of 3 mL to 5 mL of the 0.5% solution not exceeding 50 mg to 100 mg at any dosing interval are recommended.
 Repeat doses should be preceded by a test dose containing epinephrine if not contraindicated.
-Use only the single-use ampuls and single-use vials for caudal or epidural anesthesia; the multiple-use vials contain a preservative and therefore should not be used for these procedures.
+Use only the single-dose vials for caudal or epidural anesthesia; the multiple-dose vials contain a preservative and therefore should not be used for these procedures.

-Test Dose for Caudal and Lumbar Epidural Blocks: The Test Dose of Bupivacaine Hydrochloride (0.5% bupivacaine with 1:200,000 epinephrine in a 3 mL ampul) is recommended for use as a test dose when clinical conditions permit prior to caudal and lumbar epidural blocks.
+Test Dose for Caudal and Lumbar Epidural Blocks: The Test Dose of Bupivacaine Hydrochloride (0.5% bupivacaine with 1:200,000 epinephrine) is recommended for use as a test dose when clinical conditions permit prior to caudal and lumbar epidural blocks.
 This may serve as a warning of unintended intravascular or subarachnoid injection (See PRECAUTIONS).
 The pulse rate and other signs should be monitored carefully immediately following each test dose administration to detect possible intravascular injection, and adequate time for onset of spinal block should be allotted to detect possible intrathecal injection.
 An intravascular or subarachnoid injection is still possible even if results of the test dose are negative.
 The test dose itself may produce a systemic toxic reaction, high spinal or cardiovascular effects from the epinephrine (See WARNINGS and OVERDOSAGE).

 Use in Dentistry: the 0.5% concentration with epinephrine is recommended for infiltration and block injection in the maxillary and mandibular area when a longer duration of local anesthetic action is desired, such as for oral surgical procedures generally associated with significant postoperative pain.
 The average dose of 1.8 mL (9 mg) per injection site will usually suffice; an occasional second dose of 1.8 mL (9 mg) may be used if necessary to produce adequate anesthesia after making allowance for 2 to 10 minutes onset time (See CLINICAL PHARMACOLOGY).
 The lowest effective dose should be employed and time should be allowed between injections; it is recommended that the total dose for all injection sites, spread out over a single dental sitting, should not ordinarily exceed 90 mg for a healthy adult patient (ten 1.8 mL injections of 0.5% Bupivacaine Hydrochloride with epinephrine).
 Injections should be made slowly and with frequent aspirations.
 Until further experience is gained, Bupivacaine in dentistry is not recommended for pediatric patients younger than 12 years.